 The status window (lower pane) of the software will report the connection status of the server to the MVP hardware.
-If there is a problem connecting to any of the hardware an error message will be displayed here.
+If there is a problem connecting to any of the hardware, an error message will be displayed here.
 Use the status tab to view the hardware components' network connection status to the MVP server.
-See Figure 6-3 below.
+See Figure 7-3.

-Figure 6-3: System Connection Status Window
+Figure 7-3: System Connection Status Window

 - 7. To stop a server, click the Stop System (STOP) button. - 8.
-To exit the System Manager, you must select System > Quit.
+To exit the System Manager, you must navigate to the System menu and then select Quit.